 In-School Mentorship

 USask MD students have the opportunity to make a difference in the life of a Saskatoon child and to contribute to the community outside of the university.
-The program involves mentoring in a student’s elementary school and being a positive role model in their life.
+This program involves mentoring in a student’s elementary school and being a positive role model in their life.
 Mentors are asked to commit to a visit once a week, but it can be flexible if something prevents a mentor from attending on a regular day.
 A mentor’s chosen time during the week can also vary based on their availability and what is arranged with the student’s teacher.
 Many mentors from the College of Medicine are located at St. Michael’s on 33rd Street, which has an amazing staff and numerous activities for mentors and mentees.

 Possible activities include going outside to play sports, board games, gym activities, cooking, crafts, computers, joining them on field trips, reading, etc.